paoloboschini/gameoflife/README.md

-gameoflife
+Game of life
 ==========

-An implementation of game of life in Java
+An implementation of game of life in Java.
+Click on a cell to change its state.
+Run with **javac Main.java && java Main**